E-Rotic

-E-Rotic are a Eurodance duo act formed in 1994 by German record producer David Brandes.
+E-Rotic is a Eurodance duo act formed in 1994 by German record producer David Brandes.
 The act is best known in Europe for the hits "Max Don't Have Sex With Your Ex" and "Fred Come to Bed".
 E-Rotic originally consisted of German born singer Lyane Leigh (real name Liane Hegemann) and American rapper Richard Allen Smith (a.k.a.
-Raz-Ma-Taz).
-The act is known for its use of sexual references in their songs and music videos.
+Ras-Ma-Taz).
+The act is known for its extensive use of sexual themes in its songs and music videos.

 Band history

 1994–95: Formation and Sex Affairs

-Brandes knew Leigh from their Xanadu days, active from 1989-1992, where they were both members and one half of the group.
-In 1994, Brandes released a solo song "Helpless Dancer" with Leigh on guest vocals, before American-born Raz-Ma-Taz joined them to create E-Rotic.
+Brandes knew Leigh from their Xanadu days, active from 1989 to 1992, where they were both members and one half of the group.
+In 1994, Brandes released a solo song "Helpless Dancer" with Leigh on guest vocals, before American-born Ras-Ma-Taz joined them to create E-Rotic.
 Together they scored the charts with their first three chart topping singles "Max Don't Have Sex With Your Ex", which peaked #45 in the UK Singles Chart and #4 in the Dutch Single Chart, "Fred Come to Bed", #3 in the German Single Chart, and "Sex on the Phone", #2 in Austria, followed by their debut studio album Sex Affairs.
 Next to E-Rotic, Brandes continued, forming other dance projects, such as Apanachee in 1995 with Lydia Madajewski on vocals, who would later also become E-Rotic's studio lead singer in 2000.